 - Using data with predictive goals: exploring how different forms of data can be used to inform the population to act in anticipation of disaster

 The focus of the ITT will be on developing AI approaches to these and other questions.
-Complementary to this, we will explore the statistical and mathematical underpinning AI methods, as well as emphasise the understanding the societal and social impacts.
+Complementary to this, We will explore the statistical and mathematical underpinning of AI methods, as well as emphasise the understanding of societal and social impacts.

 We are planning that the ITT takes place during the week of 10th May.
 The combination of online delivery and the time difference is going to make this even more exciting than usual!
 The conventional model of a week-long, off-campus workshop is not possible.
 Instead, we are going to take advantage of the time difference to run local teams in the UK and MX involving up to 80 participants in total, with joint sessions for the main activities during UK afternoons and Mexican mornings when everyone can join, but with groups from each country working independently before and after this time.